6.3: Kinetics with Enzymes

 S(t) explicitly as a function of t.

 This equation does not give P(t) explicitly as a function of time.
-Rather one can get a graph of P/t vs [ln (1-P/S0)]/t (shown below) from the derived equation, which does give a straight line with a slope of Km and a y-intercept of Vm.
+Rather, one can obtain a graph of P/t vs [ln (1-P/S0)]/t (shown below) from the derived equation, which yields a straight line with a slope of KM and a y-intercept of VM.
 Note that the calculated values of VM and KM are derived from only one substrate concentration, and the values may be affected by product inhibition.

-Figure \(\PageIndex{7}\) shows the comparison of a first-order noncatalyzed conversion of A → P to the enzyme-catalyzed rate.
-The VM for the enzyme-catalyzed reaction was chosen to be small to make the two graph comparable.
+Figure \(\PageIndex{7}\) compares a first-order noncatalyzed conversion of A → P to the enzyme-catalyzed rate.
+The VM for the enzyme-catalyzed reaction was chosen to be small to make the two graphs comparable.

 Note that the curves are similar but not identical.
 If you didn't know an enzyme was present, you could fit the data to a first-order rise in [P] with time, but it would not be the optimal fit.
-The progress curves are a lot more complicated to analyze if the product, which shares structural similarities with the substrate, binds the enzyme tightly and inhibits it (called product inhibition).
+The progress curves are much more complicated to analyze if the product, which shares structural similarities with the substrate, binds the enzyme tightly and inhibits it (product inhibition).

 In each case, P should increase with time.
-In the uncatalyzed reaction, S exponentially decreases to 0 and P concomitantly rises to a value of P = S0.
-You also get a rise in P vs t for the enzyme-catalyzed rate, but you would think it would be a faster rise with time since the enzyme catalyze the reaction.
-Figure \(\PageIndex{87}\) shows a comparison of the progress curves for the uncatalyzed first-order reaction of A → P1 (red) and S → P2 (blue) for enzym- catalyzed reaction (blue, right) for these conditions: uncatalyzed reaction A → P1, k1 = 0.1; Catalyzed reaction: S → P2, VM=10, KM=5.
-Note that the rate at which bound S (i.e ES) goes to P for the catalyzed rate is 100x faster than the rate constant for the catalyzed rate.
+In the uncatalyzed reaction, S exponentially decreases to 0, and P rises to P = S0.
+You also see a rise in P vs t for the enzyme-catalyzed rate, but you would expect a faster rise over time since the enzyme catalyzes the reaction.
+Figure \(\PageIndex{87}\) shows a comparison of the progress curves for the uncatalyzed first-order reaction of A → P1 (red) and S → P2 (blue) for the enzyme-catalyzed reaction (blue, right) for these conditions: uncatalyzed reaction A → P1, k1 = 0.1; Catalyzed reaction: S → P2, VM=10, KM=5.
+Note that the rate at which bound S (i.e, ES) goes to P for the catalyzed rate is 100x faster than the rate constant for the catalyzed rate.

 Note that the curves are somewhat similar in shape but also clearly different in comparison to the one shown in Figure \(\PageIndex{6}\).

-Now let's use Vcell to compare the reactions for different values for the kinetic constants for the uncatalyzed and the enzyme-catalyzed reaction.
-Change the constants and try to find a set of conditions so that the catalyzed and catalyzed rates for conversion of reactions to products are superimposable.
+Now, let's use Vcell to compare the reactions for different values of the kinetic constants for the uncatalyzed and the enzyme-catalyzed reactions.
+Change the constants and find a set of conditions so that the catalyzed and uncatalyzed rates for the conversion of reactants to products are superimposable.
 How can that be?

 Irreversible reactions: A → P1 and E + S ↔ ES → E + P